aag13/agriculture-project/README.md

-# agroSoft, an agricultural management application with primary focus on crop prediction
+# agroSoft, An agricultural management application with primary focus on crop prediction

+*Key Features: A platform to collect various crop related information and update them in a central database regularly to help farmers make decisions on which crop to plant based on the most recent information of cultivated crops*

 # How To Setup
 1. install WAMP